 This supplies power to both the servos and the receiver.
 It usually has a switch for powering the receiver on and off.

 This website previously belonged to a model helicopters’ club called Scotia Bladerunners which was founded by Gerry Blackwood in 1994.
 The club had great information especially for newcomers interested in the sport and on their site there was a lot of golden information about model helicopters which range from basic to intermediate training and other golden nuggets full of info about spare parts, copter tricks etc..
-But the most important thing is that you want to be a certain weight in order to step foot in the helicopter, otherwise it will get pretty ugly… So with that said, I suggest you taking a look at this awesome remedy on how to get rid of body fat fast… You’ll be fitting perfect in no time.. 😉
+But the most important thing is that you want to be a certain weight in order to step foot in the helicopter, otherwise it will get pretty ugly… So with that said, I suggest you take a look at how to lose weight fast… You’ll be fitting perfect in no time.. 😉

 I want to thank these writers Stephen Bell and Colin Bells for putting up together such informative posts.
 You can click on several categories below to look at them.